orionjs/orioncms/core/attributes/README.md

 ### Creating Orion Attributes

-You can create orion attribute to have instant solutions and integrated solutions for orion dictionary and entities.
+You can create orion attribute to have instant solutions and integrated solutions for the orion dictionary and entities.

 ```js